-Red Cliffs Nature Trail
+Red Reef Trail

-Short, scenic and fun, this little trail leads from the campground at Red Cliffs Recreation Area into a narrow canyon beside a small stream.
+Short, scenic and fun, this little trail in St. George leads from the campground at Red Cliffs Recreation Area into a narrow canyon beside a small stream.
 As you hike, the canyon narrows until it is just a few feet wide and a beautiful little waterfall blocks the trail.
 But it is easy to climb around and the trail continues into the canyon.

 Spring and fall are ideal times to hike here.
 Afternoon temperatures are very hot in summer, and the stream may completely dry up.
 Summer mornings can be pleasant and it is great fun to play in the stream during warm weather.
 Climb around the waterfall and then slide down the natural shoot.

 The trailhead is at Red Cliffs Campground, a very nice little camping area where there are plenty of rocks for kids to climb on.
 Cottonwood trees provide shade.
 Water and restrooms are available.
-To reach the campground drive I-15 to the town of Leeds (15 miles north of St George) and then follow the frontage road south to Quail Lake.
+To reach the campground drive I-15 to the town of Leeds (15 miles north of St. George) and then follow the frontage road south to Quail Lake.
 Watch for the Red Cliffs sign and follow the paved road under the freeway and up to the campground.

 The waterfall marks the end of the official trail, but you'll probably want to explore farther.
 At the waterfall, the small stream covers the entire canyon bottom, which is just a few feet wide.
 You'll notice steps carved into the sandstone to the side of the waterfall.
-Using the steps, it is easy to climb around the fall and you can then proceed up the canyon for miles, if you are so inclined.
+Using the steps, it is easy to climb around the fall and you can then proceed up the canyon for miles if you are so inclined.